tokenanalyst/slate/source/includes/_bitcoinfundamentalsv2.md

 ]
 ```

 This endpoint returns the total and average fees spent on the Bitcoin network for every day of it's existence.
 The `total_fee` is denominated in Bitcoin, the `price` is the price of Bitcoin on that day, and the `avg_fee` is denominated in Bitcoin.
+Since fees are paid to miners as part of the coinbase transaction, these transactions are not included when
+calculating metrics such as the average fee per transaction (`avg_fee`).
+Before 2010 there was little activity on the blockchain besides mining, i.e. the chain was dominated by coinbase transactions.

 ### HTTP Request